What is scabies?

 Itchy lumps or nodules in the armpits and groins or along the shaft of the penis are very suggestive of scabies.
 Nodules may persist for several weeks or longer after successful eradication of living mite.

 Blisters and pustules on the palms and soles are characteristic of scabies in infants.

 Impetigo commonly complicates scabies and results in crusting patches and scratched pustules.
 Cellulitis may also occur, resulting in localised painful swelling and redness, associated with fever.

-Scabies only rarely affects the face and scalp.
-This may be the case in young babies and bedbound elderly patients.
+Scabies only rarely affects the face and scalp, and this most often occurs in young babies and bed-bound elderly patients.